dbx834-bodhi/bodhi-beta-docs/dev_code_guide.md

 # Introduction

 This document has been inspired by [this article](http://guide.meteor.com/code-style.html) by Meteor.
-It is an extension of the document for Bodhi code.

 ## Benefits of Consistent Style